 The community-based clean mobility program no longer meets the definition in this section; or

-The community-based clean mobility program has resold or returned, prior to 4 years of service, one or more vehicles that a manufacturer provided for use of the program for which the manufacturer has earned Environmental Justice Vehicle Values pursuant to subsection (e)(2)(A)1., except for resale to another qualifying community-based clean mobility program.
+The community-based clean mobility program has resold or returned, prior to 4 years of service, one or more vehicles that a manufacturer provided for use of the program for which the manufacturer has earned Environmental Justice Vehicle Values pursuant to subsection (e)(2)(A)1., except for resale to another community-based clean mobility program.

 Vehicles in California Sold At the End of Lease to Participating Dealerships.
 ZEVs or PHEVs initially leased in California and sold at the end of lease to a California dealership participating in a financial assistance program will earn additional vehicle values that can be used to meet a portion of the manufacturer’s annual ZEV requirement.